Do expats from Maryland still owe Maryland state taxes?

 If Maryland is your domicile, you are considered a resident for tax purposes.
 This means you must pay Maryland state taxes on your worldwide income, including foreign earned income.

-Maryland calculates state taxes based on your federal adjusted gross income (AGI), so any foreign income excluded on your federal return will also be excluded from your Maryland return.
+Maryland calculates state taxes based on your federal adjusted gross income (AGI), so any foreign income excluded from your federal return will also be excluded from your Maryland return.

 However, if you are required to file a federal return, you must also file a Maryland state return.

-The FEIE allows U.S. taxpayers living abroad to exclude up to $126,500 of foreign earned income from their U.S. taxable income for the 2024 tax year.
-However, this exclusion only applies to earned income, such as wages and salaries.
+The FEIE (foreign earned income exclusion) allows U.S. taxpayers living abroad to exclude up to $126,500 of foreign earned income from their U.S. taxable income for the 2024 tax year.
+However, this exclusion applies only to earned income, such as wages and salaries.
 It does not apply to passive income, which includes interest, dividends, capital gains, and rental income.

 Nonresident

-Nonresidents do not have Maryland as their domicile and do not maintain significant ties to the state.
-They are only taxed on income originating from Maryland sources, such as wages earned in Maryland or income from property located in the state.
+Nonresidents are not domiciled in Maryland and do not maintain significant ties to the state.
+They are taxed only on income from Maryland sources, such as wages earned while working in Maryland or income from property located in the state.

 Part-Year Resident

 Part-year residents are individuals who move into or out of Maryland during the tax year.
-They are taxed on all income earned while they were residents of Maryland and only on Maryland-sourced income for the periods they were not residents.
+They are taxed on all income earned while they were residents of Maryland and on Maryland-sourced income only for the periods during which they were not residents.

 What constitutes Maryland-sourced income?

-Understanding what constitutes Maryland-sourced income is essential for nonresidents and part-year residents to accurately determine your tax obligations.
+Understanding what constitutes Maryland-sourced income is essential for both nonresidents and part-year residents to accurately determine their tax obligations.

-Maryland-sourced income refers to any income derived from activities or assets located within the state.
+Maryland-sourced income is any income derived from activities or assets located within the state.

 Here are some key categories to consider: